-Anyway, Baker’s stories have been published in prestigious literary journals like Copper Nickel, The Cream City Review, Eleven Eleven, Oyster Boy Review, and The Southeast Review.
-He’s won emerging artist grants from the Jerome Foundation and the Minnesota State Arts Board.
+I write all over the place, genre-wise: young adult novels, Southern Gothic mysteries and paranormal series, short stories, writing guides, and more.
+My stories have been published in some wonderful literary journals like Copper Nickel, The Cream City Review, Eleven Eleven, Oyster Boy Review, and The Southeast Review.
+I’ve also won emerging artist grants from the Jerome Foundation and the Minnesota State Arts Board.
+(Big thanks to them!)